-Make no mistake: In any given age, alligators could be dangerous and incredibly powerful.
+Make no mistake: In any given age, alligators could be dangerous and incredibly powerful and you want to Keep Alligators Away.
 Do not attempt to touch the alligator.
 Antagonizing the creature unduly may lead to harm to yourself or others.
 Lots of men and women are doubtful of a gator's agility on land, but they move quickly, and can retaliate before you know what is happening.

 A trained practitioner, accredited by the state, will get rid of the animal.
 Most professionals operate in groups.
 Trapped alligators could be vicious and can kill someone even through the trap.
 Securing a gator's mouth is one of the main sections of trapping.
 By removing the visual stimulation, the alligator will calm down, though rarely to a point of total security.
 Smaller gators might be trapped using pliers, but because of their extreme strength, this way isn't always applicable.
 Many alligators under four feet are relocated; those who are larger are humanely killed.
 Surprisingly, the revenue generated by this procedure reaches into the millions.